 Also, contraceptives are not free from side effects.
 Most notably, persistent amenorrhea (missed periods) is something that can linger even long after you have discontinued the pills.

 This is where Spironolactone has an upper hand.
 Study shows taking it by mouth for 6 to 9 months can provide a significant relief from most of the characteristic features of PCOS.
 For example, hirsutism, acne, white scales on the skin, and loss of hair.
 You may be able to reap the benefits even after stopping the drug.

 How Does Spironolactone Work To Ease Acne and PCOS?

 Spironolactone have been found to be an effective anti androgen drug.
 Thus, it counteracts the physical effects of the male hormone, androgen.
 That way, it might help to ease the effects that arise from an excess male hormone.
 For example, acne, hirsutism, and menstrual disturbances.

 Spironolactone shows its anti androgenic effects by two ways.
 First, it prevents the androgen from binding to its receptors in the cells.
 Next, it blocks the activity of an enzyme that converts the androgen into a more powerful form.

 What You Should Know

 While the use of Spironolactone as a second-line treatment of acne is sufficiently backed by the studies, the same cannot be said in the case of PCOS.
 Thus, talk to your doctor about its risks and safety.
-Do not forget to inform the doctor if you are pregnant or breastfeeding.
-Also, take care to ask about the drug’s effect on your fertility.
+Also, be sure to ask about the drug’s effect on your fertility.